lexmckenz/DE_DU_PoC/README.md

 4. The DDL used to create your tables in the RBDMS.

-5. A py/ipynb file with the code used to transform and load the data into the RDBMS.
+5. A py/ipynb file with the code used to clean, transform, and load the data into the RDBMS.

 6. The code used to produce your visualizations (if applicable).